 The 2015 schedule:

 June 13-14 – Triple Event Weekend with CRA Superbike Racing and IWA Watercross.
-No Stock/Super Stock
+No Stock/S Stock No TNT

 Bracket drag racing has been part of BIR’s racing program for over 30 years and has turned out some of the Midwest’s top amateur drag racers, many of whom have gone on to race professionally.
 It’s an exciting form of racing that created a unique community, where racers and their friends, families and fans enjoy a weekend at the track and a chance to socialize with others with a passion for racing.
 But it also means some highly competitive drag racing for fans.